za-creature/coffeescope/README.md

 npm install --save coffeescope2
 ```

-Insert this somewhere into your `coffeelint.json` file (I keep my custom rules
+Insert this somewhere into your `coffeelint.json` file (I like to keep my
-at the bottom):
+custom rules at the bottom):

 ```
 "check_scope": {